root-project/root/bindings/pyroot/cppyy/cppyy/doc/source/stl.rst

     >>> len(v)
     20
     >>>

-The easiest way to print the full contents of a vector, is by using a list and printing that instead.
+Indexing and slicing of a vector follows the normal Python slicing rules;
-Indexing and slicing of a vector follows the normal Python slicing rules:
+printing a vector prints all its elements:

   .. code-block:: python